rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

   });
 };
 ```
-As you can see in the comments above, we workaround a few issues of using Karma with certain plugins, including [this issue](https://github.com/webpack-contrib/karma-webpack/issues/22) with `karma-webpack` and the `CommonsChunkPlugin` and [this issue](https://github.com/rails/webpacker/issues/435) with Webpacker's use of the `ManifestPlugin`.
+We ran into few problems using Karma with certain Webpack plugins, including [this issue](https://github.com/webpack-contrib/karma-webpack/issues/22) with `karma-webpack` plus the `CommonsChunkPlugin` and [this issue](https://github.com/rails/webpacker/issues/435) with Webpacker's use of the `ManifestPlugin`.
 Turns out, to run unit tests in the Karma context, our Webpack plugins are irrelevant, so we've opted to remove them altogether in the Karma configuration for now.
 The downside is that our unit testing setup does not exercise our Webpack plugin configuration, but any issue there would be caught by our integration testing workflow.

 Another problem we needed to solve was to keep our legacy specs in jasmine-rails passing during the transition.
 As soon as we moved our first critical dependency from the asset pipeline to Webpack, all of our jasmine-rails specs broke.
 This is because jasmine-rails assumes you're just using Sprockets and knows nothing about our Webpack output.